Employers have to give all employees a pay slip within 1 working day of their pay day, even when they’re on leave.

 - if the employee is paid an annual rate (salary), the rate as at the last day in the pay period

 - any deductions from the employee's pay, including:

 - the amount and details of each deduction

-- the name and number of the fund / account the deduction was paid into
+- the name, or name and number of the fund / account the deduction was paid into

 - any superannuation contributions paid for the employee’s benefit, including: